TheStig294/100-more-randomats-pack-2/README.md

 # Newly added randomats

+1. Doom Goblin - A Loot Goblin triggers bad randomats until killed
 1. Auto-PaP - All weapons are upgraded
 1. Upgrades from the dead - Dead players can upgrade someone's held weapon
 1. Pack-a-Punch Intensifies - Upgrades everyone's held weapon every 30 seconds
 1. Pack-a-Punch for all! - Upgrades the weapon you're holding
 1. RELEASE THE PLANES! - Spawns planes that go for anyone but the thrower
 1. It's Breeh! - Everyone becomes an adorable sheep...
-1. MEDIC! - Everyone's either a paramedic, hypnotist or mad scientist!

 # Randomats